gis-ops/tutorials/qgis/QGIS_Tasks.md

         self.tiles: List[Path] = []
 ```

-The `__init__` is simple: we initialize the parent and assign the grid and the output directory as instance attributes.
-Note the exception attribute here: since it's not safe to raise exceptions in a background task (this will crash QGIS), we initialize an empty `exception` instance attribute here, where we will store any exception that we catch in `run()`.
+The task needs the pre-computed grid of elevation tile bboxes and the directory where the user wants to store all those tiles.
+Also note the exception attribute here: since it's not safe to raise exceptions in a background task (this will crash QGIS), we initialize an empty `exception` instance attribute here, where we will store any exception that we catch in `run()`.

 Now we can get to the actual task logic, implemented inside `run()`:
 ```python